-Cajun Cornbread Dressing with Sausage is a delicious soul food twist on a Southern, Thanksgiving favorite.
+Cajun Cornbread Dressing with Sausage is the BEST soul food twist on a Southern, Thanksgiving favorite.
 This easy recipe has a cornbread base while sausage, veggies, and blackened seasoning round out this Creole side dish.
 You can even meal prep this “stuffing” beforehand to save precious time on the day of!

 I grew up on the border of Texas and Louisiana in a small town called Orange, TX.
 My parents, from Texas and New Orleans, instilled a love of soul food spices as well as the unique Texas flavors…. and they make quite the epic combo!